MacarocoFonseca/deploy_machine_learning_model/README.md

 - Predict New York taxi durations using Linear Regression

 ### [2: Experiment tracking]
-- Store Linear regression model performance and their parameters
+- Use Mlflow to track our model performance developed in [1: Introduction]
 ```commandline
  mlflow ui  --backend-store-uri sqlite:///mlflow.db
 ```